datanav/docs/tutorial-custom-data-source-microservice.rst

 Connect the Microservice to Sesam
 ---------------------------------
 When the Docker image has been created and hosted online we can connect it to a :ref:`Microservice system <microservice_system>` in Sesam and spin up the container.
-We do this by declaring where where the image is located and which port the Microservice runs on.
+We do this by declaring where the image is located and which port the Microservice runs on.
 In the config to the Microservice system we can also declare environmental variables to be used inside the Microservice.
 In this example we will send the API key and the base url from Sesam as environtal variables.

 .. code-block:: json
   :linenos: